Crypto vs Traditional Money Guide

 • Yield farming: Earn interest by providing liquidity

-• Decentralized exchanges: Trade without intermediaries
+• decentralised exchanges: Trade without intermediaries

 • Synthetic assets: Create exposure to any asset